edendao/whitepaper/README.md

 ## Economic Design

 To enter Eden, you must first purchase Eden tokens using an AMM functioning on an exponential bonding curve.
-My first thought is `y = (x/1000000)^(z), 3/2 ≤ z ≤ 2`.
+My vision is `y = (x/1000000)^(z), 3/2 ≤ z ≤ 2`.
 The upper bound of 2 was inspired by BitClout and Metcalfe's law.
 This will be deposited into the Vault contract.

 With the launch of ETH 2.0, this ETH will be staked to earn a yield.
 The yield will be used to purchase Eden tokens from the AMM as support.
 In the meantime, time-permitting, we will explore yield-generating strategies like yearn.finance.